bps-github7/Class_Generator/documentation/README.md

 `undefined_mess : : : -a`

-In order of appearance, the following inline specs will create the following files:
+In order of appearance, the following three inlines will create the following files:

-1. a class named 'BiscuitFactory' with 3 instance variables, a class variable, a static method, class method, and regular method, generated with a testing suite (unittest and code coverage report) and prepared for exporting by compressing and attaching to an email.
+1. A class named 'BiscuitFactory' with 3 instance variables, a class variable, a static method, a class method, and regular method, generated with a testing suite (unittest and code coverage report) and prepared for exporting by compressing the containing folder.
 *NOTE: The default behavior is to generate a class*

-2. a module called 'my_cool_module' with two variables and two functions, generated with a testing suite.
+2. A module called 'my_cool_module' with two variables and two functions, generated with a testing suite.
 The '-m' flag declares a module.
 Note that you can pass in either function names alone or their signatures.

 3. an abscract base class called 'undefined_mess' with no attributes or methods.
 The '-a' flag declares an abstract base class